SYL-Sylvester/FSH-templates/Codesystems.md

     * #another-code "[Display Name for Another Code]" "[Definition for Another Code]"
     // Add more codes as needed

+// Example

+    CodeSystem: OrderStatusCS
+    Id: order-status-cs
+    Title: "Order Status Code System"
+    Description: "A simple set of codes representing the status of an order or request."
+    * #draft "Draft"
+    * #active "Active"
+    * #on-hold "On Hold"
+    * #revoked "Revoked"
+    * #completed "Completed"
+    * #entered-in-error "Entered in Error"
+    * #unknown "Unknown"

+// Create ValueSet (often in a different .fsh file)

+    ValueSet: OrderStatusVS
+    Id: order-status-vs
+    Title: "Order Status Value Set"
+    Description: "Includes all codes from the OrderStatusCS CodeSystem."

+    // This rule includes every code defined in OrderStatusCS
+    * include codes from system OrderStatusCS

+// Profile binding

+    Profile: ServiceRequestWithOrderStatus
+    Parent: ServiceRequest
+    Id: service-request-with-order-status
+    Title: "ServiceRequest Profile with Bound Order Status"
+    Description: "A profile for ServiceRequest that requires the status code to be from the OrderStatusVS."

+    // Core element constraints (examples)
+    * subject MS
+    * code MS
+    * intent MS

+    // Bind the 'status' element (type 'code') to our ValueSet
+    // Use 'required' strength to strictly enforce codes from the VS.
+    * status from OrderStatusVS (required)
+    * status MS // Mark status as Must Support

+*The separate ValueSet definition can also use (* include codes from system [Canonical URL for the CodeSystem]) to include all codes from the CodeSystem you just defined.
+This is the typical way to link a CodeSystem to a ValueSet that contains all its codes.*

 ## Template 2: CodeSystem with a ValueSet Binding
-While not directly part of the CodeSystem definition, it's common to create a ValueSet that includes the codes from your CodeSystem.

-    CodeSystem: [CodeSystem Name]
-    Id: [code-system-id]
-    Title: "[Human-Readable Title]"
-    Description: "[A brief description of the code system.]"
-    * #codeA "Display A" "Definition A"
-    * #codeB "Display B" "Definition B"

-// --- Separate ValueSet definition (often in a different .fsh file) ---

-    ValueSet: [ValueSet Name]
-    Id: [value-set-id]
-    Title: "[Human-Readable Title for ValueSet]"
-    Description: "[A brief description of the value set.]"
-    * include codes from system [Canonical URL for the CodeSystem]

-*The separate ValueSet definition uses * include codes from system [Canonical URL for the CodeSystem] to include all codes from the CodeSystem you just defined.
-This is the typical way to link a CodeSystem to a ValueSet that contains all its codes.*

-## Template 3: CodeSystem with Hierarchy (using concept element)
 This template shows how to define a hierarchical structure within your CodeSystem.

     CodeSystem: [CodeSystem Name]